 What other fossil words confuse you?

 An additional note.
 Some readers may desire to address theological concerns in relation to the topic of this post.
-We rejoice at all manner of comments from you, our audience, but if feedback doesn’t pertain to the topic at hand, particularly the linguistic focus, we may use our discretion in deciding whether to publish such remarks.
-Generally, if comments are respectful and relevant, we will always happily publish them.
+We rejoice at all manner of comments from you, but if feedback doesn’t pertain to the topic at hand, particularly the linguistic focus, we may use our discretion in deciding whether to publish such remarks.
+Generally, if comments are respectful and relevant, we will happily publish them.
 For the enjoyment of everyone, please honor our simple criteria.

 Back to Top